Design Projects

 Important Note:

 Previous stakeholders who have volunteered their sites and time have reported that the experience was insightful and beneficial.
 However, it’s important to note that while these design projects are valuable learning opportunities for students, we cannot guarantee the specific outcomes of their designs.
-Each project will be reviewed by permaculture and regenerative agriculture tutor Matt Dunwell and organic horticulture tutor Tim Foster, and his feedback will also be shared with you.
+Each project will be reviewed by permaculture and regenerative agriculture tutor Matt Dunwell and organic horticulture tutor Luke and his feedback will also be shared with you.

 The goal of this project is for students to observe and assess the current growing activity on your site and develop an action plan/design to suggest improvements aligned with the objectives of your project.
 These may include methods for: